Connect with a community

 A ratio of unmineralized bone to mineralized bone.
 In XLH, this ratio is large, pointing to a greater presence of unmineralized bone.

-A softening and weakening of the bones in children and adults caused by deficiencies in vitamin D, calcium, or phosphate.
-Also, called rickets in children.
+A softening and weakening of the bones in children and adults caused by deficiencies in vitamin D, calcium, or phosphate, independent of the growth plate, which allows the bones to bend easily.

 A mineral that is important for proper bone development and repair.